arav06/web3/freshman/README.md

 When returning a string from a function, the return would be as follows `function arrReturn() public returns (string memory)`

+We use the `memory` keyword when returning strings/arrays since they are of not a fixed length and to hence store data in the heap

+Other data types of fixed length such as uint and bool are stored in the stack

+Storing in the stack is faster since the variables are of fixed length

-If we prefix a variable with the `memory` keyword, it will not store the value on the blockchain but instead in a temporary location during runtime and then remove it
+If we prefix a variable with the `memory` keyword, it will not store the value on the blockchain but instead in a temporary location during function call and then remove it

-It does not matter if it is a state variable
+These can be declared within functions

 ```sol
 string memory memVar = "hello memory variable is being tested";
 ```

-While we can also prefix it with the `storage` keyword to store it on the blockchain
+While we can also prefix it with the `storage` keyword to store it on the blockchain and will be stored after function execution

 ```sol
 string storage storeVar = "hello storage variable is being tested";
 ```

-We use the `memory` keyword when returning strings/arrays to prevent them from being stored permanently
+ABI stands for Application Binary Interface and it denotes all the functions which can be called and variables which can be accessed by public entities.
+It represents the features of the function in a compact way.
+Instructs how the external entities are to interact with the contract.
+Written in JSON